wso2/docs-choreo-dev/en/docs/rest-api.md

 ![Deploy API](assets/img/rest-apis/deploy-api.png){.cInlineImage-full}

-Choreo runs a professional, enterprise-grade CI/CD process to deploy APIs to its runtime(data plane) clusters.
-Under the hood, Choreo’s data plane runs on a Kubernetes stack and hence benefits from all its features such as auto-scaling, auto-healing, secret management, liveness, readiness checks, and so on.
+Choreo runs a professional, enterprise-grade CI/CD process to deploy APIs to their runtime(data plane) clusters.
+Choreo’s data plane runs on a Kubernetes stack under the hood and benefits from all its features such as auto-scaling, auto-healing, secret management, liveness and readiness checks, and so on.

-Once you deploy the REST API to the development environment, it is then exposed through an API Gateway with API security turned on.
-Developers get a testable URL for their API which they can use to verify the functionality of the API they implemented.
+Once you deploy a REST API to the development environment, it gets exposed through an API Gateway with API security enabled.
+At this time, Choreo provides a test URL for the API, which you can use to verify the functionality of the API.

-## Choreo Environments
+## Choreo environments

-Choreo by default provides a development environment and a production environment in two separate Kubernetes clusters.
-Once you have deployed the API to the development environment and its functionality has been verified, developers can then promote their APIs to the production environment:
+Choreo provides a development environment by default and a production environment in two separate Kubernetes clusters.
+Once you deploy an API to the development environment and verify its functionality, you can promote the API to the production environment.

 ![Deploy view](assets/img/rest-apis/deploy-promote.png){.cInlineImage-full}

-Once you have promoted the API to production, Choreo then shows a second URL that developers can use in production applications to invoke the API.
+Once you promote an API to production, Choreo provides a second URL that you can use in a production application to invoke the API.

-## API Management
+## API management

-API Management is automatically turned on in REST APIs (and other APIs) on Choreo.
-Developers can use its capabilities to manage the exposure of APIs to their consumers.
-Developers can configure the API’s security settings, set rate limits, associate usage plans, provide other documentation, and perform other related functions to govern the API.
-The following image shows how developers can execute the consumer-facing Lifecycle of the API.
+Choreo provides API management capabilities by default for REST APIs (and other APIs) so that you can manage the exposure of APIs to consumers.
+With Choreo's API management, you can also configure API security settings, set rate limits, associate usage plans, provide other documentation, and perform other related functions to govern the API.
+The following image shows how you can execute the consumer-facing lifecycle of an API.

 ![Manage API lifecycle](assets/img/rest-apis/api-lifecycle-manage.png){.cInlineImage-full}

-Consuming the published APIs is made easy with the inbuilt Choreo Developer Portal.
-Application developers can discover and invoke published APIs using the Choreo Developer Portal.
-Learn more about the Choreo Developer Portal.
+Choreo's inbuilt Developer Portal makes it easy for consumers to consume published APIs.
+Application developers can discover and invoke published APIs via the Choreo Developer Portal.
+To learn more about the Choreo Developer portal, see [Developer Portal](../manage/developer-portal.md)

-Learn about Choreo's full API Management capabilities of REST APIs from [here](link to the API Management doc page).

 ## Observability

 Choreo allows you to visualize and monitor the performance of REST APIs deployed on Choreo.
 Choreo has in-built support for viewing the overall status, latencies, throughput data, diagnostic data, and logs.
-Developers can efficiently detect and troubleshoot anomalies in your REST APIs by using Choreo Observability.
+Developers can efficiently detect and troubleshoot anomalies in REST APIs using  Choreo Observability.

-Learn more about Choreo's observability capabilities from [here]().
+For more information about Choreo's observability capabilities, see [Observability](../observability/observability-overview.md).

-## Business Insights
+## Business insights

-Once you take your APIs to production, you need to constantly analyze your APIs to fully understand the usage of your APIs.
+Once you take your APIs to production, you need to constantly analyze your APIs to get a good understanding of their usage.